 Do you have a frugal story to share with the ThriftyFun community?
 Submit your essay here: http://www.thriftyfun.com/post_myfrugallife.ldml

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I am looking for tips on organizing my kids' school days.
 My boys are in online elementary and secondary school.
 I don't teach them per se, but I keep them on task and help them with questions they have.
 If anyone can share their experiences and ideas I would be grateful!
-There's not a lot of info out there as online elementary education is relatively new.

 I have never heard of online elementary and middle school education.
 Is this homeschooling, but with a curriculum more in line with the school district?
 Or, does your state require homeschooling be taught in this manner?
 Is the computer directly linked into the "live class session"?
 If I may ask without sounding rude, but why do you prefer to have your children's education take place in front of a computer rather than the traditional classroom, or homeschooling, as we know the definition, with you as the primary hands-on teacher?
 If it is due to medical reasons, either with you or your child/children, I understand completely.
 I am a newly retired elementary teacher, very familiar with homeschooling, and thought I was up on the latest teaching modalities and methods, but online instruction for courses below college level is an eye opener for me.
 I am interested in hearing more.
 Thank you.

 I am not homeschooling, my kids do have teachers.
 My job is to help them schedule their assignments and make sure they do their work.